 Trabocca: In pursuit of poverty free coffee

 On their journey to poverty-free coffee, Trabocca saw the importance of transparency and traceability, and employed our new platform, Trace, as a tool to answer the question whether coffee farmers are earning a living income.

 “We used Trace to track both the farmers’ deliveries and the payments they received.
 The platform allows us to provide our customers with insights about these transactions.”

 Verstegen: Nutmeg on the blockchain

-Recently, Verstegen Spices & Sauces and Fairfood launched their mutual ‘Back to the origin’ blockchain project to make the production of nutmeg transparent.
+Verstegen Spices & Sauces and Fair food used blockchain to make the production of nutmeg transparent.